ahmdalgendi/Linux-SandBox/Readme.md

 # New version of linux kernel with Sand-box
-## in this project I implemented A sand-box in side the linux kernel code
+## in this project I implemented A sand-box inside the linux kernel code

 ---------------
 ## New added system calls